 technology that the NWS will move to at the beginning of February, 2005.

-We are considering creating a web page describing our DVB-S
+We will be creating a web page describing our DVB-S

 ingest systems if they so choose.
-Our NOAAPORT ingest system
+(Chiswell, Schmidt, Yoksas)

 the Southern Region Climate Center (SRCC) at Louisiana State